Appendix (anatomy): History

-Dr. Heather F. Smith of Midwestern University and colleagues explained:
+Dr. Heather F. Smith and colleagues stated:

 Recently ... improved understanding of gut immunity has merged with current thinking in biological and medical science, pointing to an apparent function of the mammalian cecal appendix as a safe-house for symbiotic gut microbes, preserving the flora during times of gastrointestinal infection in societies without modern medicine.
 This function is potentially a selective force for the evolution and maintenance of the appendix.

 Three morphotypes of cecal-appendices can be described among mammals based primarily on the shape of the cecum: a distinct appendix branching from a rounded or sac-like cecum (as in many primate species), an appendix located at the apex of a long and voluminous cecum (as in the rabbit, greater glider and Cape dune mole rat), and an appendix in the absence of a pronounced cecum (as in the wombat).
 In addition, long narrow appendix-like structures are found in mammals that either lack an apparent cecum (as in monotremes) or lack a distinct junction between the cecum and appendix-like structure (as in the koala).
-A cecal appendix has evolved independently at least twice, and apparently represents yet another example of convergence in morphology between Australian marsupials and placentals in the rest of the world.
-Although the appendix has apparently been lost by numerous species, it has also been maintained for more than 80 million years in at least one clade.
+A cecal appendix has evolved independently at least twice and represents yet another example of convergence in morphology between Australian marsupials and placentals in the rest of the world.
+Although the appendix has been lost by numerous species, it has also been maintained for more than 80 million years in at least one clade.

-In a 2013 paper, the appendix was found to have indepedently evolved in different animals at least 32 times (and perhaps as many as 38 times) and to have been lost no more than six times over the course of history.
-A more recent study using similar methods on an updated database yielded similar, though less spectacular results, with at least 29 gains and at the most 12 losses (all of which were ambiguous), and this is still significantly asymmetrical.
-This suggests that the cecal appendix has a selective advantage in many situations and argues strongly against its vestigial nature.
-This complex evolutionary history of the appendix, along with a great heterogeneity in its evolutionary rate in various taxa, suggests that it is a recurrent trait.
+A 2013 study estimated that the appendix independently evolved in different animals 32-38 times but had been lost no more than six times.
+A 2017 study of an updated database yielded similar results, with estimates of at least 29 gains and at most 12 losses (all of which were ambiguous).
+This suggests that the cecal appendix has a selection advantage and is not vestigial.
+It appears to be associated with greater longevity.
+For example, a 2023 study reported protective functions against diarrhea in young primates.

-Such a function may be useful in a culture lacking modern sanitation and healthcare practice, where diarrhea may be prevalent.
-Current epidemiological data on the cause of death in developed countries collected by the World Health Organization in 2001 show that acute diarrhea is now the fourth leading cause of disease-related death in developing countries (data summarized by the Bill and Melinda Gates Foundation).
-Two of the other leading causes of death are expected to have exerted limited or no selection pressure.
+That function may be particularly useful in the absence of sanitation and healthcare, where diarrhea may be prevalent.
+Epidemiological data on the cause of death in developing countries collected by the World Health Organization in 2001 reported that acute diarrhea was the fourth leading cause of disease-related death in developing countries.
+Two of the other leading causes of death were claimed to have exerted limited or no selection pressure.